snwikaij/R-scripts/README.md

-<h1 align="center">R-scripts contains random scripts with mostly "Bayesian" statistics in ecology (ABC-rejection, Brms and JAGS) </h1>  <br />
+<h1 align="center">Ecological prior reasoning (with ABC-rejection, Brms and JAGS) </h1>  <br />

 Welcome to this repository!
-It contains different random useful scripts on statistics, which consist mainly of the "Bayesian" kind.
+It contains different useful scripts and examples on statistics, mainly consisting of the "Bayesian" kind.
 From here on
 I will only use the term posterior (Bayesian model, with credibility intervals) or likelihood (Frequentist model, with confidence intervals) as both are used as buzz-words.
 The formulation of the posterior is by including logical choice on reasonoble value which can be expected based on past evidence or/and rationalization of potential process that could have generated the data.
-I have decided not to make it an R-package consindering the amount of time and effert this costs.
-It is simply easier to create a working script an place it freely available for manipulation (pirating) in a form of a pseudo-webiste on github.<br />
+For me this is the most intersting part.
+Working scripts are freely available for manipulation and pirating.<br />
   <br />
 <h3/>Contents:</h3>